EgoNav: Egocentric Scene-aware Human Trajectory Prediction

+The prediction part of the method heavily relies on a UNet diffusion model with multi-head self-attention layers between blocks.
+The self-attention layers help to relate the visual memory encoding to different parts of the trajectory, thus facilitating a deeper understanding of how humans interact with environmental features.

 The prediction is conditioned on a single 64-dimensional encoded visual memory, and full 100 steps of 6d pose trajectory at 20 Hz.
 We compress the Visual Memory (VM) from 1x180x360x5 (R-G-B-D-Segmentation) to a 1x64 dimensional embedding using a pre-trained VAE (Encoder).
 State trajectories are only normalized (100x9) since they are already small.
 The 9 channels represent x-y-z positions and ortho6d\cite{zhou_continuity_2020} orientation.

-The prediction part of the method heavily relies on a UNet diffusion model with multi-head self-attention layers between blocks.
-The self-attention layers help to relate the visual memory encoding to different parts of the trajectory, thus facilitating a deeper understanding of how humans interact with environmental features.
-The prediction is conditioned on a single 64-dimensional encoded visual memory, and full 100 steps of 6d pose trajectory in 20 Hz.
 We utilize the full 100 steps as we believe in some cases the ego-centric trajectory prediction task can violate pure Markovian assumption.
 For example, a different past trajectory could likely affect the visibility of the scene in visual memory, causing different exploration preferences in trajectory selection.
-We compared it to a pure Markovian assumption in the ablation.
+To verify the effectiveness, we compared it to a pure Markovian assumption in the ablation section.

 The UNet takes VM embeddings and normalized states as conditions (Fig. \ref{fig:model_arch}).
 The conditions are integrated by classifier-free guidance, removing the input conditions 10\% of the training time.
 We apply both conditions to all down, up, and self-attention blocks, transforming the shape through a linear layer and adding to the output activation.

 The output of the diffusion model is a denoised sequence that contains 100 steps of both normalized ego-centric trajectory and visual memory encoding, resulting in a (100, 9+64) sized prediction for all 100 steps.
 The normalized trajectory prediction is the first 9, and the embedded VM prediction is the rest.
 We use the same pre-trained VAE (Decoder) to decode the full 100x180x360x5 visual memory.
 VM and trajectory are treated as the same latent vector and denoised once, while VAE processes only the visual information.